-An individual arrested for drunk driving in Minnesota will typically be charged with:
+An individual arrested for drunk driving in Minnesota will typically be charged with a number of DWI offenses.
+These DWI offenses:

 (1) Driving While Impaired (DWI);